What Is Your Greatest Weakness in a Job Interview

 When interviewing for roles in other countries, account for different cultural expectations around humility, directness, and self-promotion.
 Research the local interview norms: some cultures value modesty and indirectness, others expect assertive demonstrations of ability.

 If language fluency is a real weakness, own it—but show the compensating strategies: using bilingual materials, relying on documented process steps, or pairing with local mentors.
-This approach reassures employers that you can operate effectively while you continue to improve language or market knowledge.
+This approach reassures employers you can operate effectively while you continue to improve language or market knowledge.

 Preparing Answers That Pass the “Follow-Up” Test